j19sch/frogsconf/pages/home.md

 ### When is it?

-Wednesday 1 September 2021 in the evening (lean coffee, Miro orientation, social hangout) & Saturday 4 September 2021 (unconference).
+Wednesday 1 September 2021 in the evening (lean coffee, tools orientation, social hangout) & Saturday 4 September 2021 (unconference).

-You can find the schedule [here](/schedule).
+You can find the schedule [here](link://slug/schedule).

 ### How can I get a ticket?

-If you wish to attend, please register [here](/tickets).
+If you wish to attend, please register [here](link://slug/register).
 Tickets for this virtual edition are free.

 ### Code of Conduct: The Short Version